 We work in close cooperation with the authorities.
 Besides the statutory EIA procedure, we established a monitoring group for the project.
 This will ensure that our stakeholders are informed about the project and the progress of the EIA.

-The EIA procedure is planned to be completed during the late summer of 2025.
+The EIA procedure is planned to be completed during the autumn of 2025.
 It will act as a basis for permitting at a later stage of the project.